 Royal College of Surgeons, College Hall & Board Room, 123 St. Stephen’s Green, Dublin 2

-Thereafter, the bulk of the day will feature four, 45 minute breakout groups, followed by a plenary / reporting back session.
-Participants will be able to select two of these to attend.
-The four groups are:
+The workshop will feature four, 45 minute breakout workshops, followed by a plenary/reporting back session.
+Participants will be able to select two of the breakout workshops to attend.
+The four breakout workshops are:

-Group 1: Planning and strategy; defining goals.
-Facilitated by Kirsty Lingstad, Head of Digital Library and Deputy Director of Library and University Collections, University of Edinburgh
+- Group 1: Planning and strategy; defining goals.
+Facilitated by Kirsty Lingstad, Head of Digital Library and Depute Director of Library and University Collections, University of Edinburgh

 The day will end with a panel discussion of various questions submitted from the audience.
-The panel will comprise the facilitators, Irish representatives, and will be chaired by John Cox, University Librarian, NUIG.
-Following this a summary and next steps will be outlined.
+The panel will comprise the breakout workshop facilitators and Irish representatives.
+The day will close with a sum-up and next steps outlined.

 As this event is taking place in the historic surroundings of the Royal College of Surgeons in Ireland, there will be an optional tour of the building from 16.15 – 17.00